Austinuc/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-3-add_nodeint_end.c | Adds a node at the end of a list 4-free_listint.c | Frees a singly linked list 5-free_listint2.c | Frees a singly linked list and sets the head to NULL
+3-add_nodeint_end.c | Adds a node at the end of a list 4-free_listint.c | Frees a singly linked list 5-free_listint2.c | Frees a singly linked list and sets the head to NULL 6-pop_listint.c | Deletes the head node of a linked list and returns the head node's data (n) 7-get_nodeint.c | Returns the nth node of a linked list 8-sum_listint.c | Returns the sum of all the data (n) of a linked list 9-insert_nodeint.c | Inserts a new node at a given position in a linked list 10-delete_nodeint.c | Deletes a node at a given index of a linked list